Black Gives Way to Blue: Music and lyrics

 The title track, "Black Gives Way to Blue", was written as a tribute to Staley and features Cantrell on lead vocals and Elton John on piano.
 Regarding the lyrics to other specific songs, Cantrell said the first single from the album, "A Looking in View", "basically speaks to any number of things that keep you balled up inside."
 The second single, "Check My Brain", features lyrics dealing with Cantrell's move from Seattle to Los Angeles in 2003.
 The third single, "Your Decision", contains lyrics about "surviving pain and choosing to live."
-Cantrell also denied a popular misconception that the song "Private Hell" is about Layne Staley.
-He stated that the song is in fact about himself breaking up with a girl that he loved a lot and he "wasn't man enough to go through with it".
-But Cantrell also pointed out that there's a lot of things in the song that aren't specifically about that and other people can relate to.
+Cantrell also denied a popular misconception that the song "Private Hell" is about Layne Staley, but about himself breaking up with a girl that he loved a lot and he "wasn't man enough to go through with it", although he conceded that there are a lot of things in the song that aren't specifically about that and other people can relate to.

 "Last of My Kind" is the only song in the album that features William DuVall singing lead vocals without harmonizing with Cantrell, who only sings back up vocals in the song.
 DuVall also wrote the lyrics and the melody of the song.
-DuVall wrote a song called "Tongue Tied" about his friend Sean Costello, who died by suicide in 2008, but the song was cut from the album.

 Cantrell said about singing lead vocals in the album:

 I had to step up quite a bit more than I ever had.
 He [Layne Staley] always gave me a lot of confidence to do that, to sing more lead.
 And you can hear that as the albums progress, I kind of start growing into that role.
 I attribute a lot of that to the confidence that Layne gave me.
 Basically, him just saying, ‘Dude, you gotta fucking sing.
 These songs are your songs, you write all this fucking great material, and it’s not like I don’t like singing ‘em or whatever, but they’re personal to you, you should fucking sing ‘em.’ (laughs) ‘You can do it.’
 I’m always forever grateful to him for that.
 And having some experience touring on my own and doing that, it’s kind of a natural progression to take on a larger role on this record and this incarnation of the band.
 The cool thing about that is I have William to work together with, and that’s a lot like the band worked together before.